 Third, items with an ending of $0.88 or $0.00 are Manager Markdowns.
 These are special deals made by the local store manager.

-Sam’s Club is a little less straightforward with their secret codes.
-Price tags include one of five letters, as indicated below.
+Sam’s Club is a little less straightforward with its secret codes.
+Price tags include one of five letters, including:

 - N = Never out

 Tags marked with C or O typically reflect deals.
 Ones with N, A, or S are commonly found in the store or are seasonal items that will be in stock for the near term.

 Winner: It’s tough to pick a clear winner, but we’re giving it to Costco.
 Aside from the higher membership cost, it offers more deals.
 Plus, reports indicate prices are better at Costco.

 Paying at the end of your shopping trip is a simple process, but it’s essential to know what you need in your wallet.
 Here’s what you should know about the accepted payment methods at either store.